TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/SecurityTeam/IncidentHandling/Index.rst

 Incident handling
 ^^^^^^^^^^^^^^^^^

-The next chapter provides detailed information about the differences between the TYPO3 core system and TYPO3 extensions.
+This chapter provides detailed information about the differences between the TYPO3 core system and TYPO3 extensions and how the TYPO3 Security Team deals with security issues of those.

 .. _incident-handling-core: